nikhilchoudhry/nJira/README.md

 # nJira

-SQL like query interface for [JIRA](https://www.atlassian.com/software/jira) in R language
+SQL like query interface for [Jira](https://www.atlassian.com/software/jira) in R language

-This package provides a SQL like query interface to fetch data from any [JIRA](https://www.atlassian.com/software/jira) installation.
-The data is fetched into R dataframe (using [JIRA REST API](https://developer.atlassian.com/cloud/jira/platform/rest/v2/))
+This package provides a SQL like query interface to fetch data from any [Jira](https://www.atlassian.com/software/jira) installation.
+The data is fetched into R dataframe (using [Jira REST API](https://developer.atlassian.com/cloud/jira/platform/rest/v2/))

 Key features:
-  * Data is fetched using [JIRA REST API](https://developer.atlassian.com/cloud/jira/platform/rest/v2/) therefore can be used over web without needing to connect to any database.
+  * Data is fetched using [Jira REST API](https://developer.atlassian.com/cloud/jira/platform/rest/v2/) therefore can be used over web without needing to connect to any database.
-  * Function to authenticate into JIRA instance using `jira.login()`
+  * Function to authenticate into Jira instance using `jira.login()`
-  * Function to fetch METADATA from JIRA instance using `jira.metadata()`
+  * Function to fetch METADATA from Jira instance using `jira.metadata()`
   * Function to QUERY jira data with SQL like syntax using `jira.query()`